VladImpaler64/codebox/README.md

 ### Menu
 The configuration is made here, for setting up font size, color and programmign language

 ### Donation
 This component is an example of integration of Ton blockchain into your mini app, **DO NOT SEND ANY REAL TONCOIN**, the contract is deployed in the [testnet](https://testnet.tonscan.org/) blockchain of Ton, you can follow this [tutorial](https://ton-community.github.io/tutorials/01-wallet/) to understan and test the contract, also if you are interested in a [full contract tutorial](https://www.youtube.com/@AlefmanVladimirEN-xb4pq/videos) check this made by Alefman Vladimir

 All of the files have a description to follow the code and understand the flow of the project, once you have familiarity with the code you may want to start a new project yourself.

-Server is just one file, app.js and one .env file with you bot token, be sure to have installed the telegraf package with $`npm list`, to run the server input this command $`npm run bot`, for this project the main focus is on the client side so the logic in backend is pretty simple, it consist on one command **/editor** to be run in private chats, and a query for inline mode **editor**
+Server is just one file, app.js and one .env file with you bot token, be sure to have installed the telegraf package with $`npm list`, to run the server input this command $`npm run bot`, for this project the main focus is on the client side so the logic in backend is pretty simple, it consist on one command **/editor** to be run in private chats, and a query for inline mode, blank space.

+## Bugs and errors
+There is a bug in downloading images, seems web view does not support this feature, I've tried alternative ways to deliver this functionality but none convinced me, if you know how let me know with a PR to this repo.

+There is also other errors related to line numbers with pasting text in mobile, and with loading a file, I'll try to fix those later.

 # Guide on making new project